visit-dav/visit/src/doc/gui_manual/Quantitative/DataLevelComparisonsWizard.rst

     #.
 Donor variable and target mesh are from different time states of the
        *same* database.
     #.
 Donor variable and target mesh are in wholly different databases.

+**Note:** if you wish to create a CMFE that works properly across a time series with wholly different databases (3rd case above), the data-level comparisons wizard does not directly support that.
+However, you can use wizard to construct an *initial* CMFE expression and then edit it manually in the :ref:`Expression Window <expressionwindow>` to adjust it for a time series following the documentation on
+:ref:`donor variable syntax <Pos_Cmfe_Donor_Variable_Synax>`.

 .. _dlc_2: